 7. Try to Keep the Wedding Day Shot List Short

 If the bride and groom (or their parents) start requesting a formal photo with every person attending the wedding, you’ll end up posing for hours.
 Gently remind the couple of the timeline and maybe suggest a photo booth if they want something that will capture everyone at the wedding!

 Learn More About Creating a Wedding Day Shot List

 We hope these quick tips have helped with the basics of creating a Wedding Day Shot List.
-If you want to check out some additional resources, click here.

 Want more wedding day tips and tricks?
 Check out our post on TOP 13 WEDDING DAY WORKFLOW TIPS and CRAFTING THE RIGHT WEDDING WORKFLOW FOR PHOTOGRAPHERS.